 - It is recognised that teachers will be delivering their normal timetabled lessons and may be teaching classes for most of the day. - Any electronic resources used in a lesson, including work sheets or PowerPoints used, should be shared with absent pupils.
 It is recognised that some lessons are discussion based and it is more difficult for pupils at home to benefit from this kind of activity.
-Alternative tasks should be set by the teacher if time allows.
+Alternative tasks should be set by the teacher if time allows. - o It may be possible to zoom pupils who are isolating/working remotely, although this should not be expected.

-Parents expectations:
+Parent expectations:

-- Encourage and support their children's work, including finding an appropriate place to work, checking that set work is completed and ensuring they have some structure to the working day: start and finish times and appropriate breaks. - o Contact the pastoral team if there are any concerns.
+- Encourage and support their children's work, including finding an appropriate place to work, checking that set work is completed and ensuring they have some structure to the working day: start and finish times and appropriate breaks. - Contact the pastoral team if there are any concerns.